maddalax/htmgo/README.md

 > [!WARNING]
-> This is a prerelease version and generally should not be used at this time.
-Watch on github for the stable release!
+> htmgo is in alpha release.
+Please report any issues on GitHub.

 ## **htmgo**